 The Beach (both Pacific and Caribbean)

 The South Pacific and Caribbean side are much more humid than the North Pacific, so bring some clothes that dry fast like Nike dri-fit.
 It’s difficult to hang dry clothes when it’s 90% humidity outside!
+I avoid jeans like the plague as it takes forever to dry.

 The Mountains and Cloud/Rain Forest